nim-lang/website/jekyll/_posts/2019-07-17-version-0202-released.md

 The only new feature is that `toOpenArray`, our slicing operator, is now available for the JavaScript backend.

-Nim now bootstraps with `--styleCheck:error` flag, meaning that the compiler and the standard library are now style checked and they won't compile if different styles (e.g. `fooBar` and `foo_bar`) are used.
-If you would like to style check your own nimble package, but not its dependencies, you can use `--styleCheck:hint`, making your package consistent while still retaining perfect interoperability with all other Nim code in the wild.

 Although this release comes only one month after a previous release, it has over 200 new commits, fixing over 70 reported issues and bringing lots of improvements which should make Nim even more stable.

+### Style checks

+Since version 0.20.0 we improved our style checker to the point that Nim now bootstraps with `--styleCheck:error` flag, meaning that the compiler and the standard library are now style checked and they won't compile if different styles (e.g. `fooBar` and `foo_bar`) are used.

+If you would like to only style check your own nimble package, but not its dependencies, you can use `--styleCheck:hint`, making your package consistent while still retaining perfect interoperability with all other Nim code in the wild.

+### Nimpretty

 One of the areas which we focused on for this release is our `nimpretty` tool -- it is a Nim source code beautifier, to format code according to the official